-In light of international Day of the Seafarer, Keystone's Daniel Crockford and Alex Penberthy review whether, following the introduction of the Maritime Labour Convention in 2013, aims to standardise seafarers’ rights have been successful so far.
+In light of international Day of the Seafarer, Keystone review whether, following the introduction of the Maritime Labour Convention in 2013, aims to standardise seafarers’ rights have been successful so far.

 The Maritime Labour Convention 2006 (MLC) has been the subject of much debate since its inception in August 2013.
 Arguably the single most important and wide ranging convention of recent time, the aim of the MLC was to achieve standardisation of seafarers’ rights – bringing together, for the first time, the seventy or so conventions which have been in place since the 1920’s.
 It also aimed to modernise these conventions, to reflect the constantly evolving and increasingly more global marine and shipping landscape.